mubaraqwahab/thinkdev/src/decks/06-bindings-again.md

 <section data-auto-animate>

-Note that you can't use a variable before it is declared, [even in the same scope:]{.block}
+A final note is that you can't use a variable [before it is declared, even in the same scope:]{.block}

 <pre data-id="scope"><code data-line-numbers data-trim class="language-js">
 console.log(x) // Error